Calibration / method of moments - Gali (2015)

 enddistance_to_target (generic function with 1 method)

-and then we can use the same code to optimise as in the linear solution case:
+and then use the same code to optimise as in the linear solution case:

 julia> sol = Optim.optimize(distance_to_target,